 This means that if you are viewing uniques for an event which was performed five times by a user, then uniques will equal one.
 So, by observing the Uniques of an event, you can find out exactly how many users were responsible for its occurrence.

 In this sense, Occurrences / Uniques = Average number of times an event is performed

-The concept of *Occurrences* and *Uniques* is especially applicable to the following sections of your dashboard:
+The concept of 'Occurrences' and 'Uniques' is applicable to the following sections of your dashboard:

-Event Analysis: The query bar here allows you to select occurrences or uniques for analysing the performance of the selected event.
+Event Analysis: The query bar here allows you to select occurrences or uniques for analyzing the performance of the selected event.

 Cohort Analysis: The query bar here requires you to define two events for analysis, First Event and Return Event.
 Only the occurrences of each event are taken into account when showing results in the cohort table.

 Funnel Analysis: When creating funnels in WebEngage, each step added to a funnel needs to be defined as an event.
 So, when calculating:

 conversion rate of each step; the occurrences of the defined events are taken into account.